 Prioritise and Set Budgets

 It’s vital that you prioritise the most important presents first.
 If you have kids to buy for, get their presents now.
 Next in line will be your close friends and family, making sure you leave the least important presents for last – because if you can’t get hold of them it may not be the end of the world!

 Set a budget before you start so you don’t get carried away when you’re out shopping.
 Break that down further so you have a budget set per person and it’ll be easier to stick to your overall budget.
 You may actually be able to snap up a bargain or two this close to Christmas as there are some shops which roll out sales just before.
-Debenhams has a half price gift sale on this week for canny customers who have been holding off on shopping till now.
-Have a look at the bargains on offer at debenhams.com/gifts.
+Debenhams has a half price Christmas gifts sale on this week for canny customers who have been holding off on shopping till now.

 All Over the Shop(s)